LiamJCates/Programming-Notes/C++/Values.md

 Variables are tools that help the programmer temporarily store data for a finite amount of time.
 Constants are tools that help the programmer define artifacts that are not allowed to change or make changes.
+An expression is any valid unit of code, a combination of one or more constants, variables, functions, and operators, that the programming language interprets to resolve to a value.

 ## Variables
-When programming in languages like C++, you define variables to store those values.
+When programming in languages like C++, you define variables to store values.

 Defining a variable is quite simple and follows this pattern:

 VariableType VariableName;
 or
 VariableType VariableName = InitialValue;

 The variable type attribute tells the compiler the nature of data the variable can store, and the compiler reserves the necessary space for it.

-The name chosen by the programmer is a friendly replacement for the address in the memory where the variable’s value is stored.Unless the initial value is assigned, you cannot be sure of the contents of that memory location, which can be bad for the program.
+The name chosen by the programmer is a friendly replacement for the address in the memory where the variable’s value is stored.

+While some user defined types might have a default initialization, built in types do not.
+Unless the initial value is assigned, you cannot be sure of the contents of that variable's memory location.
 Therefore, initialization is optional, but it’s often a good programming practice

 Naming variables appropriately is important for writing good, understandable, and maintainable code.
 Variable names in C++ can be alphanumeric, but they cannot start with a number.
 They cannot contain spaces and cannot contain arithmetic operators (such as +, –, and so on) within them.
 Variable names also cannot be reserved keywords.
 For example, a variable named return will cause compilation failure.
-Variable names can contain the underscore character_that often is used in descriptive variable naming
+Variable names can contain the underscore character_that often is used in descriptive variable naming.

 Keywords You Cannot Use as Variable or Constant Names